 Our magazines are packed with features covering art and culture, music, business, food and drink, homes and interiors, local people, community issues and much more.
-They are also award-winning: in 2020 the Margate Mercury was awarded Highly Commended Magazine of the Year in the Kent Press and Broadcast Awards.
+They are also award-winning: in 2022 the Margate Mercury was awarded Highly Commended Magazine of the Year in the Kent Press and Broadcast Awards.

 Our roots are in Margate where we launched our first magazine, the Margate Mercury, in 2016.
-Since then we have launched two further titles, for Ramsgate and Broadstairs.
+Since then we have launched five further titles, for Ramsgate, Broadstairs, Whitstable, Deal and Folkestone.
 Each magazine is led by an editor who lives locally and is passionate about their town, commissioning locals to write about what matters to locals.
 We also have a core team - including an advertising director, designer, subeditor and editorial director.

-As we have no outside funding, and no sponsors, our magazines are completely independent and unbiased in their content.
+Our magazines are completely independent and unbiased in their content.
 We are also regulated by IMPRESS.